palmigloo/PAGER/README.md

 I collaborated with 6 other engineers created this app from conception to implementation, testing and deployment.

 My main responsibilities in this project includes
 - Creation backend API services which supports 70% of platform's feature includes Homepage Module, All Group Module and Individual Group Module
+- UI Design + Improvement
 - Creation of detailed API documentation for frontend modules
 - Implementation of data binding and filter for Homepage Module
 - Tech lead for technical decision making and daily debugging

 ## Project Key Features